browsermedia/bcms_event/README.markdown

 ## Features

 * Events - Contributors can create Event content that represent Single or Multiday Events.
-* Events Lists - Allows a complete listing of all published events in a reverse chronological order along with names and descriptions.
+* Event Lists - Allows a complete listing of all published events in a reverse chronological order along with names and descriptions.
 * Event Details - Allows visitors to see the complete details for each Event, including the ability link to external Event Registration pages.
 * SEO Friendly URLs - Each event will have its own custom URL to display itself.
 * Customizable Views - Event listings and detail pages can be styled using editable Portlet views.